keithalewis/math/um2.md

 \newcommand{\Var}{\operatorname{Var}}
 \newcommand{\Cov}{\operatorname{Cov}}

+We all know the classical Black-Scholes/Merton theory for option pricing is wrong.
+Market instruments are not perfectly liquid; there is a bid-ask spread involved in transactions that tends to widen as the amount traded increases.
+Stock prices are discrete; they trade in integer multiples of their smallest trading unit.
+The most glaring defect is the assumption continuous time trading is possible;
+every hedge executed in the real world involes a finite number of trades.

+The Unified Model addresses these defects.
+It provides a simple mathematically rigourous model that can be applied to all instruments.

+Every instrument has a price and cash flows associated with holding the instrument;
+stocks have dividends, bonds have coupons, futures have price 0 with cash flows the daily margin adjustments.

+It can be applied to _all_ market instruments: stocks, bonds, swaps, futures, options, limit orders, commodities, convertible bonds, risky bonds; anything that has a price and associated cash flows.

+Scholes and Merton won Nobel prizes for demonstrating perfect replicating of option payoffs using dynamic hedging exists under this assumption
+By the law of one price, the value of the option is the cost of setting up the initial hedge.

 >	Market instruments can be bought or sold at a price and ownership
 	entails cash flows.
 Shares of instruments can be traded based on available information and accumulate to positions.
 The mark-to-market